 - Initially please speak to the class teacher

-- If you have further concerns, contact either Dionne Morris (SENCO) – see contact details above
+- If you have further concerns, contact Kelly Stanley (SENCO) – see contact details above

 - For additional support, contact Polly Baylis (Deputy Head for Inclusion) - see contact details above